 Whether or not you choose to write a first-choice letter, what's most important is doing your research, making a clear case for your family and child's match, and applying to a healthy list of schools.
 If you invest the time, you're highly likely to find an outstanding school where your child can thrive.

-Jamie Moffett currently serves as the director of admission K–8 at Marin Country Day School in Corte Madera, Calif., where she has worked for the last eighteen years.
-In July 2021, she will launch an advising practice for families applying to independent schools, Walking Feet Advisors.
+Jamie Moffett is the founder of Walking Feet Advisors, an advising practice for families applying to independent schools.
+She previously served as the director of admission K–8 at Marin Country Day School in Corte Madera, California, where she worked for eighteen years.